The 20 Most Expensive Ascended Heroes Pokemon Cards

 Mega Gengar ex SIR

-Mega Gengar ex was one of the first Ascended Heroes cards officially revealed in English.
-News of its inclusion sent shockwaves through the hobby as the last time we had a Gengar alt that was this exciting was way back in Fusion Strike during the Sword and Shield era of the Pokemon TCG.
-According to TCGPlayer, that Gengar VMAX is worth over $700 – a comparison which won’t hurt Mega Gengar ex’s value.
+Original news of its inclusion in the set sent shockwaves through the hobby.
+The last time we had a Gengar alt that was this exciting was way back in Fusion Strike during the Sword and Shield era of the Pokemon TCG.
+According to TCGPlayer, that Gengar VMAX is worth a solid amount of money – well in the three digits.
+However, this Mega Gengar ex – spurred in part by Ascended Heroe’s notorious product rarity – has blown the last big Gengar chase out of the water.

 #3 Mega Dragonite ex – Special Illustration Rare